Skip to main content

 Tunstall base unit with yellow, red and green buttons

-See more information from Ofcom about the digital phone line switchover or contact your phone provider.
+You can find more information about the digital phone line upgrade on the Ofcom website, or by contacting your phone provider directly.

 Scam calls

-If you receive a call about your Telecare service and are unsure if it is genuine, please contact the Telecare team:
+If you receive a call about your Telecare service and are unsure whether it is genuine, please contact the Telecare team directly for advice.

 • Technology Enabled Care (TEC)